Tinnitus Treatment in McLean

 A condition that causes internal ringing or other unusual noises within your ear(s) that only you can hear, tinnitus can not only be uncomfortable, but it can also interfere with your hearing of external sounds.

 Sometimes, the ringing is all you can hear, which can be dangerous in the event of an emergency.

 Certain medications that can cause tinnitus include cancer drugs, antidepressants, diuretics, nonsteroidal anti-inflammatories (NSAIDs), antimalarials, and some antibiotics.
-Also, tinnitus may be a sign of hearing loss, which can also cause the condition.

 Treatment for tinnitus is dependent upon the cause and should be sought if you experience persistent symptoms for more than one week, if your condition is accompanied by dizziness, nauseousness, discharge from the ear, or if your tinnitus is in rhythm with your pulse.